brohrer/myrtle/README.md

 Every Agent contains a `run()` method.
 This is the method that gets called by the benchmarking code.
-By convention the `run()` method runs on an infinite loop, at least until it receives the message from the World to do otherwise..
+By convention the `run()` method runs on an infinite loop, at least until it receives the message from the World that its services are no longer needed.

 ## Messaging